Intuitive design, interface, and simple layouts are key to keeping people on your site. Is your login experience driving users away?

 Customers have to spend an extra second deciding which one to click on.
 And even from there, instead of a small login widget, which hovers upon a click over the landing page, customers are taken to a completely new page to log in.
 This login wastes time and might even prompt some customers to leave or avoid using the site.

 Easy Login Keeps Customers Happy and Boosts Company Growth

 Login is only the gateway for your website, it isn't even your product.
-And, yet, when the login design is complicated or annoying, customers have to spend time carefully considering how they will sign in.
+And, yet, when the login design, interface, and experience is complicated or annoying, customers have to spend time carefully considering how they will sign in.
 This doesn't count the actual logging in which may include trying multiple passwords, password resets, or new registration.

 Social login has the dual effect of making your site easier to enter and use while also making the whole design look cleaner.
 Clean design actively invites customers in, making them more likely to spend time on your site and trust your company's products.

 Our Lock widget is a beautifully designed, all-in-one, embeddable login box for your apps.
 It provides sign up, sign in, password reset, and other features that are ready to go.
 The widget’s styles can be easily customized to line up with your brand, and you can use one of our pre-made themes to help.
 Unlock the power of a good login experience with Auth0 Lock.
 Try our live demo in the Auth0 Lock page.

 Focusing on Your User's Experience Will Keep Them Coming Back

 Login is the gateway to your whole website and your product beyond that.
 If customers feel like there are any roadblocks to them entering your website, they'll move on to another.